Species - Didemnum vexillum

 • Non-native

-Not yet established in Australia but a similar tropical species (Didemnum perlucidum) is known from northern Western Australia, the Northern Territory, around Weipa on Cape York Peninsula and Mackay on the east coast of Queensland.
+The similar tropical species, Didemnum perlucidum, is known from northern Western Australia, the Northern Territory, around Weipa on Cape York Peninsula and Mackay on the east coast of Queensland.

 Expand all